Successful Sponsor Licence application for a financial firm

 Following the initial discussion, Dr Navasardyan, together with other members of the team, began the preparatory stages of the case.

-Sponsorship Licence: When you need to have it
+Sponsor Licence: When you need to have it

-Any UK based organisation that is looking to hire an overseas candidate, who is not an EEA national and who does not already have an existing leave allowing them to work, needs to hold a Sponsorship Licence.
+Any UK based organisation that is looking to hire an overseas candidate, who is not an EEA national and who does not already have an existing leave allowing them to work, needs to hold a Sponsor Licence.

 It was evident from the present case that it was absolutely fundamental to secure a sponsorship licence.
 This was primarily due to the fact that the client owned a large business which was heavily dependent on particular a high-value skill of which there is a shortage in the UK.
 Moreover, the client had already faced significant issues with recruitment, thereby resulting in serious hindrance to their business development.

 It was immediately apparent from such circumstances that obtaining the Sponsorship Licence is a necessity and could not be avoided.